LangChainBook/LangChainBegginer/README.md

 The repository is organized as follows:

-- `Chapter_01/`: Welcome to LangChain Python for RAG Beginners
-- `Chapter_02/`: LangChain Basic Concepts and Key Components
 - `Chapter_03/`: Setting Up Your Environment
 - `Chapter_04/`: Working with Chat Models
 - `Chapter_05/`: Creating Prompt Templates